Is It Safe to Take Supplements While Pregnant or Breastfeeding?

 Reputable supplement manufacturers invest in quality control measures to ensure the safety and efficacy of their products.
 This includes testing raw materials for contaminants, verifying accurate dosages, and conducting stability tests to determine shelf life.
 Choosing supplements from trusted brands that prioritize quality control can help minimize the risk of unsafe products.

-See also Can Supplements Improve Sleep?
+See also Can Supplements Improve Heart Health?

 Certifications and Third-Party Testing